ets-labs/python-dependency-injector/README.rst

 Providers
 ~~~~~~~~~

-Providers are strategies of accessing objects.
+Providers describe strategies of accessing objects.
 They define how particular
 objects are provided.

 - **Provider** - base provider class.
-- **Callable** - provider that calls wrapped callable on every call.
+- **Callable** - provider that calls a wrapped callable on every call.
 Supports
-  positional & keyword argument injections.
+  positional and keyword argument injections.
 - **Factory** - provider that creates new instance of specified class on every
   call.
-Supports positional & keyword argument injections, as well as
+Supports positional and keyword argument injections, as well as
   attribute injections.
-- **Singleton** - provider that creates new instance of specified class on first
+- **Singleton** - provider that creates new instance of specified class on its
-  call and returns same instance on every next call.
-Supports positional &
+  first call and returns the same instance on every next call.
+Supports
-  keyword argument injections, as well as attribute injections.
+  position and keyword argument injections, as well as attribute injections.
 - **Object** - provider that returns provided instance "as is".
 - **ExternalDependency** - provider that can be useful for development of
-  self-sufficient libraries / modules / applications that has required
+  self-sufficient libraries, modules, and applications that require external
-  external dependencies.
+  dependencies.
 - **Configuration** - provider that helps with implementing late static binding
   of configuration options - use first, define later.

 Containers
 ~~~~~~~~~~

 Containers are collections of providers.
-Main purpose of containers is to group providers.
+The main purpose of containers is to group providers.

-- **DeclarativeContainer** - is inversion of control container that could be defined in declarative manner.
-It should cover most of the cases when list of providers that would be included in container is deterministic (container will not change its structure in runtime).
+- **DeclarativeContainer** - is an inversion of control container that can be defined in a declarative manner.
+It covers most of the cases where a list of providers that is be included in a container is deterministic (that means the container will not change its structure in runtime).
-- **DynamicContainer** - is an inversion of control container with dynamic structure.
-It should cover most of the cases when list of providers that would be included in container is non-deterministic and depends on application's flow or its configuration (container's structure could be determined just after application will be started and will do some initial work, like parsing list of container providers from the configuration).
+- **DynamicContainer** - is an inversion of control container with a dynamic structure.
+It covers most of the cases where a  list of providers that would be included in container is non-deterministic and depends on  the application's flow or its configuration (container's structure could be determined just after the application starts and might perform some initial work, like parsing a list of container providers from a configuration).

 Dependency Injector in action
 -----------------------------

-Brief example below is a simplified version of inversion of control container from one of the real-life applications.
-This example demonstrates usage of *Dependency Injector* inversion of control container & providers for specifying all application components and their dependencies between each other in one module.
-Besides other listed above advantages, it gives a great opportunity to control & manage application's structure in one place.
+The brief example below is a simplified version of inversion of control containers from a real-life application.
+The example demonstrates the usage of *Dependency Injector* inversion of control container and  providers for specifying application components and their dependencies on each other in one module.
+Besides other previously mentioned advantages, it shows a great opportunity to control and manage application's structure in one place.

 .. code-block:: python